DolphinIQ/Ogar-Engine/README.md

     engine.render( scene, camera );
 }
 ```
-Please note OGAR relies on a fixed Three.js version (which is planned to keep being updated) and thus alongside it's calsses it encapsulates Three.js API whithin it's namespace.
+Please note that since this project is a fusion of Three.js and deferred rendering, a lot of API might be mixed together.
+That is why I decided to keep it all under one `OGAR` namespace to avoid confusion.
+OGAR relies on a fixed Three.js version (which is planned to keep being updated) and thus alongside it's calsses, it also encapsulates Three.js API whithin it's namespace.
+You can freely use Three.js API in OGAR, just make sure to use the correct namespace.
 For example:
 ```js
 const geometry = new OGAR.BoxGeometry();
 // ^ is the same in OGAR as:
 const geometry = new THREE.BoxGeometry();
 // ^ this in Three.js
 ```
-If you see an API not documented in (https://threejs.org/docs), it is likely a new Ogar API.
+If you see an API not documented in https://threejs.org/docs, it is likely a new Ogar API.
 For example: `OGAR.DeferredMeshPhongMaterial` or `OGAR.Engine`.
 A list of new Ogar API and differences from Three.js API will be made once the engine reaches a stable version.

 ### 🕋 Export and Import binary .ogar files:
 (No practical usage yet)